jo-mueller/napari-stl-exporter/README.md

 The 3D label image can then be converted to a 3D-printable *.stl* file by specifying the ".stl"-file extension uppon image export in napari using the menu `File > Save selected layer(s)...`.

 ### Preparing label data
-- **Interactively**: After loading a binary image ([example data](https://github.com/jo-mueller/napari-stl-exporter/tree/main/data)), e.g. by drag and drop the file onto the viewer, it might be neccessary to convert it to a labels layer using the right-click menu on the layer in the layer list and selecting ```Convert to Labels```:
+- **Interactively**: After loading a binary image ([example data](https://github.com/jo-mueller/napari-stl-exporter/tree/main/data)), e.g. by drag and drop the file onto the napari viewer, it might be neccessary to convert it to a labels layer using the right-click menu on the layer in the layer list and selecting ```Convert to Labels```:

 ![](https://raw.githubusercontent.com/jo-mueller/napari-stl-exporter/main/doc/convert_to_label.png)